Coronavirus found on cruise ship as more U.S. states report cases

 Apple Inc (AAPL.O) on Friday asked staff at its Silicon Valley headquarters to work from home if possible as a “precaution.”
 Gap Inc (GPS.N) closed its New York headquarters because one employee had tested positive.

+In Maryland, the focus was on a patient with coronavirus who attended a public event last Saturday at a retirement community in the Washington suburb of Rockville and came into contact with as many as 100 people, Governor Larry Hogan said.

-In Florida, Miami officials canceled two music festivals on Friday - Ultra and Calle Ocho - because of potential risk that coronavirus could spread at events that bring large crowds into close proximity.
+In Florida, officials canceled two Miami music festivals on Friday - Ultra and Calle Ocho - because of potential risk that coronavirus could spread at events with large crowds.

 For similar reasons, the NCAA Division III men’s basketball tournament will go ahead at Johns Hopkins University in Baltimore this weekend but without spectators, the university said on Friday.